schristakis/UPF-Evaluation/README.md

 # UPF-Evaluation
-This Repository is about Evaluation of Different UPF Implementations, regarding SPGWU-UPF, P4-UPF and VPP-UPF

-specs klp
+This repository gives information on how to set up four different 5G UPF Implementations: SPGWU-UPF, P4-UPF, VPP-UPF, and SmartNIC-P4-UPF, utilizing the OpenAirInterface 5G framework.

 ## 1. Prerequisites